So if you are reading this your child may have just been diagnosed with Autism. So how do we cope with life after an Autism diagnosis??

 This is something I cannot recommend strongly enough, if you can find the right support group for you it will benefit your lives in a huge way.
 I can honestly say I would have been lost without the support of Autism Northern Ireland, through them I met friends in a similar position to myself, my son met friends he could relate to and most importantly I was surrounded by people who understood!

-One thing you may encounter through your child’s life is ignorance, people who think your child needs discipline rather than support and understanding.
+One thing you may encounter in life after an Autism diagnosis is ignorance, or perhaps even before, is ignorance.
+People who think your child needs discipline rather than support and understanding.
 My best advice to you is to totally ignore this, I have wasted so much time allowing myself to become upset by comments from total strangers, when now I see that these comments mean nothing.
 Your family and friends are the people who know your child and they are the people who will see the struggles and achievements you and your child make throughout life, they are the people who matter.

 Although there may be tough times along the way remember this, you will be the parent who cherishes the little moments, who sheds a tear of happiness when your child tries a new food or something else so small that only a parent of a child with Autism would understand.
-You will never take any milestone your child reaches for granted and every one of those moments will stay so clearly in your heart and mind for the rest of your life.:)
+You will never take any milestone your child reaches for granted and every special moment will stay so clearly in your heart and mind for the rest of your life.

 Life after an Autism diagnosis can be very positive and happier than ever, with the right support and outlook.